Send us a message

 When you prepare your balance sheet, you can’t just group contract assets and accounts receivable together.
 They need to be listed as separate line items.
 Why?
 Because they represent different levels of risk and certainty.
 An account receivable is an unconditional right to cash, while a contract asset is still conditional.
 Separating them gives investors, lenders, and other stakeholders a more transparent view of your financial position.
 This distinction is a key requirement for clear and compliant financial reporting, ensuring everyone understands exactly when and how you expect to get paid.

-Following Revenue Recognition Rules
+Applying Revenue Recognition Rules Correctly

 Contract assets are a direct result of the five-step revenue recognition model outlined in ASC 606.
 Specifically, they pop up in step five.
 A contract asset is created when you've fulfilled a performance obligation (i.e., you’ve delivered the goods or services) but can't yet invoice the customer because a future condition must be met.
 For example, maybe you need to complete another project phase before you can bill for the first one.
 Recognizing revenue at this stage is correct under ASC 606, but since you don't have an unconditional right to payment, you record a contract asset, not an account receivable.

-The Impact on Your Cash Flow
+What's the Impact on Your Cash Flow?

 Because contract assets are conditional, they carry a bit more risk than accounts receivable.
 Their conversion to cash isn't guaranteed and might take longer, which can affect your cash flow forecasting.
 You also have to consider the potential for non-payment.
 Under current accounting standards, you must assess your contract assets for expected credit losses.
 This means you need a process to evaluate the risk that a customer won't be able to pay once the conditions are met.
 This assessment can impact your financial statements and requires careful monitoring.